 Those perfect actions, leave those for serving your clients.
 When it comes to marketing, getting the word out is much more important than the details.
 Sure we’d love every post and email and piece of content to be perfect but if you’re publishing nothing because of this then that’s way more dangerous than the odd typo (by the way you can install Grammarly on your browser to help you avoid those niggling typos!)

 It’s so easy to feel overwhelmed when your competition is posting every day on social, has adverts, an email list, a funnel and seems to be doing all the things they should be.
 Remember, you have no idea how long it’s taken for them to get where they are, if they have help or are being inspired by a business coach.

 The most important thing about your marketing is to be authentically you.
 People want to connect with YOU and showing them the real ways you help people and WHY you do it the way you do is going to get you bookings or sales.

 Remember point 4, don’t be too much of a perfectionist, share what’s real, share real stories about you and your clients and do it consistently whether that’s through your email list, social media or website.

 Saying you’re figuring it out instead of failing is great but what if your marketing efforts are getting in the way of what you love to do?
 That’s totally fine, you don’t have to love marketing or running a business but it is something you need to do.

 Work out what things take you the most time, what things you enjoy doing the least and what it will be possible to outsource within your budget.
 Remember, these things should provide a return on your investment.
 So whether it’s getting help with website development or hiring a VA to take on some administrative tasks and social media, don’t be afraid to get the help you need.

 Want some help from our experts?

-We have affordable solutions for websites, local SEO and social media management.
+We have affordable solutions for website design.
 Just drop us a message to chat about it